What is binge drinking?

 - Are taking a medication that interacts with alcohol.

-- Family history of alcohol problems.
+- Have a family history of alcohol problems.

-- Whether you’ve had drinking-related injuries.
+- Have had drinking-related injuries.

 If none of the conditions above apply to you, then talk with your doctor to determine whether you should cut down or quit based on factors such as: